 In 1992, following the campaign led by Claudia Andujar, Carlo Zacquini, Bruce Albert and the Yanomami shaman and spokesman, Davi Kopenawa, the Brazilian government agreed to legally demarcate Yanomami territory.
 Recognized on the eve of the UN Conference on Environment and Development, this territory is still threatened by illegal mining and logging.

 The work of Claudia Andujar provides both an unparalleled glimpse into the complex cosmological worldview of the Yanomami and a powerful political indictment of the violence perpetrated against them.
 The explosive force of her photography remains relevant today in view of the renewed threats facing the Yanomami and the Amazon basin.

 The Fondation Cartier is pleased to announce the presence of Claudia Andujar, Davi Kopenawa, Bruce Albert and Thyago Nogueira at the exhibition’s opening events.
-They will also participate in the Nuit Yanomami, which will be hosted by Cédric Villani on the same occasion.

 In conjunction with the exhibition, the Fondation Cartier will publish the catalogue in both French and English, presenting the artist’s photographs as well as excerpts from her notebooks and Yanomami drawings.